Top Gun: Filming

-Filming began in Oceanside, California, on June 26, 1985, with it later moving to Miramar to begin shooting scenes on the aircraft.
+Filming began in Oceanside, California, on June 26, 1985, later moving to Miramar to begin shooting scenes on the aircraft.
 The Navy made aircraft and crew from Carrier Air Wing Fifteen (CVW-15) available for the movie, which then consisted of F-14 squadrons VF-51 "Screaming Eagles" (which Mike "Viper" Metcalf mentions in the scene at his home) and VF-111 "Sundowners" (which was referenced by Marcus "Sundown" Williams' callsign and helmet design).
 Paramount paid as much as US$7,800 per hour (equivalent to $ in 2023) for fuel and other operating costs whenever aircraft were flown outside their normal duties.
 After filming wrapped up, one of the aircraft used (BuNo 160694) was sent to the USS Lexington Museum in Corpus Christi, Texas, where it resides today.
 Aside from the aircraft of CVW-15, F-14s of other squadrons made background appearances.
 Aircraft of VF-114 "Aardvarks" and VF-213 "Blacklions" appear in shots of the carrier sequences filmed aboard the Enterprise, while the fleet of VF-1 "Wolfpack" is visible in shots taken at Miramar.
 The majority of the carrier flight deck shots were of normal aircraft operations and the film crew had to take what they could get, save for the occasional flyby which the film crew would request.
 During filming, director Tony Scott wanted to film aircraft landing and taking off, back-lit by the sun.
 During one particular filming sequence, the ship's commanding officer changed the ship's course, thus changing the light.
 When Scott asked if they could continue on their previous course and speed, he was informed by the commander that it cost US$25,000 (equivalent to $ in 2023) to turn the ship, and to continue on course.
 Scott wrote the carrier's captain a check so that the ship could be turned and he could continue shooting for another five minutes.